-Another natural wonder in the park is Marble Canyon, reached by a short path which leads from the highway about 55 miles east of Radium Hot Springs.
+Another natural wonder in the park is Marble Canyon, reached by a short path which leads from the highway about 55 miles north of Radium Hot Springs.
 This narrow rocky gorge, nearly 2,000 feet long, has been cut through the limestone strata by the waters of Tokumm Creek to a depth of 200 feet.
 In places are visible layers of white and grey marble from which the canyon derives its name.
 A natural bridge of rock, and a 70-foot waterfall add interest to the spectacle which may be viewed from rustic bridges built at convenient points over the canyon.

-A Trailer Camp Radium Hot Springs
+A Trailer Camp, Radium Hot Springs

 From the Banff-Windermere Highway, Floe Lake is accessible by a five-mile trail up Floe Creek.
 In summer the lake is dotted with small icebergs which become detached from Floe Glacier.
 Of interest also are the "Paint Pots" or ochre springs situated about two miles from Marble Canyon.
-The vermilion pigment once used by the Indians of the district to paint their faces was obtained by roasting the ochre.
-Other trails lead up the valleys and over the passes into Yoho and Banff National Parks.